Challenging a PIP decision - appealing against the decision

 You might have done this already for your mandatory reconsideration letter - if so, you can use the same examples and pieces of evidence again.

-You can also look at the points system the DWP uses (called descriptors) to assess PIP claims to see where you think you should have got more points and the kinds of evidence you can use.
-You can use our guide to how the DWP makes a decision to help you.
+You should also look at the points system the DWP uses (called descriptors) to assess PIP claims to see where you might get more points.
+It's important to use the right evidence.
+You can look at our guide to how the DWP makes a decision to help you.

 You can include all this information on a separate sheet if you’d prefer, just write ‘See enclosed information’ in the box and attach any papers securely to the form.